ph202107/nordlist/README.md

 - Make the script executable.  eg. "chmod +x nordlist.sh"
 - Recommended: "sudo apt install figlet lolcat curl jq"
 - Optional: "sudo apt install wireguard wireguard-tools speedtest-cli iperf3 highlight"
-- Open the script with any text editor and:
+- Open nordlist.sh with any text editor and:
 - Configure the customization options at the beginning of the script